octree-gva/decidim-module-geo/README.md

 ## Documentation
-You can consult our documentation on the [decidim-geo website](decidim-geo.octree.ch)
+You can consult our documentation on the [decidim-geo documentation website](https://octree-gva.github.io/decidim-module-geo/)

 ## Contributions